Team-Eight/sthlm-commuter/docs/FAQ.rst

 App components
 --------------
-Android apps consists of multiple components that can be invoked individually, each components serves as an entry point from which the system/user can enter the app.
+Android apps consists of multiple components that can be invoked individually, each component serves as an entry point from which the system/user can enter the app.

 There are four different types of components: